IMAGINE WHAT'S POSSIBLE

 THE NEXT CHAPTER

 In 2024, the City of San Francisco approved plans to transform the vast expanse of parking lots around Stonestown Galleria into a vibrant new neighborhood.
 The mall began as a classic shopping center in the 1950s and today is a popular destination with shopping, dining, entertainment and grocery stores.
 Its next chapter will be a walkable neighborhood that blends what people love now with new housing, parks and green spaces, a retail “main street” and more — all in one place.
+For now, Stonestown will continue to be an enjoyable place for people of all ages and backgrounds to shop, dine and enjoy.
+Take a tour of Stonestown today and tomorrow with the four before and after scenes below.

 GUIDING PRINCIPLES